SpectraL519/cpp-gl/docs/algorithms.md

 To write custom graph algorithms you can use the types and concepts described in the [Algorithm-specific types and concepts](#algorithm-specific-types-and-concepts) as well as the general graph utility described in the [graph class documentation page](/docs/graph.md#additional-utility).

-Additionaly you can use the depth-first/breadth-first search algorithm templates which are defined in the `gl::algorithm::impl` namespace:
+Moreover, you can use one of the provided search algorithm templates (DFS, BFS or priority-first search) described below to implement a graph traversal within your algorithm.
+These templates are designed to be highly customizable through the use of predicates and callbacks, allowing you to easily adapt them to the specific requirements of your algorithm.

 ### Depth-first search templates

 > [!NOTE]
-> The DFS algorithm templates are defined in the [gl/algorithm/impl/dfs.hpp](/include/gl/algorithm/impl/dfs.hpp) file.
+> The DFS algorithm templates are defined in the [gl/algorithm/templates/dfs.hpp](/include/gl/algorithm/templates/dfs.hpp) file.

 - `dfs(graph, root_id, visit_vertex_pred, visit, enque_vertex_pred, pre_visit, post_visit)`
   - *Desciption*: An iterative DFS algoithm template.